dougeby/IntuneDocs/InTuneDocs/DeployUse/policies-to-protect-windows-pcs-in-microsoft-intune.md

 ## Windows Firewall

 The Windows Firewall helps to keep hackers, malware, and other threats from Windows PCs.
-Intune lets you [manage setting and features for the Windows Firewall](help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune.md) on all PCs that you manage.
+With Intune, you can [manage setting and features for the Windows Firewall](help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune.md) on all PCs that you manage.

 ## Endpoint Protection